PUGILAIN-EXECUTER/I.G-UNIVERSAL-1.0-/README.md

 * Any illegal activity
 * Violating platform Terms of Service

 **The author is not responsible for misuse of this tool.
-Use it ethically and lawfully.**
+Use it ethically and legally.**

 ---